A Therapist For When Work Starts Costing Too Much

 You don’t have to be certain you need therapy to reach out.

 Many of the people I meet are not overwhelmed because they lack coping skills.
 They stayed steady for a long time.
-What changed is that responsibility accumulated without reset.
+What changed is that the responsibility accumulated without reset.
 They begin second-guessing decisions, replaying interactions after hours, or feeling pressure before the day even starts.

 I’m Erika Mills, a therapist for people whose work asks a lot of them